wrv/md4c/README.md

 * Adds a `MD_FLAG_HEADERSELFLINKS` parser option which turns ATX headers (`# Foo`) into named anchors that link to themselves.
 This is also how Github's markdown works, so it is part of the `MD_DIALECT_GITHUB` option.
 This is also supported by the md4c-html generator.
+* Adds a `MD_FLAG_CODELINKS` parser option which passes links starting with `$` to the application to turn into URLs.
+This allows `[foo]($namespace::ClassName)` to be turned into a link to `namespace-classname.html` or whatever suits the application.
+* Moves the callbacks for md4c-html into a structure as we've added a bunch of new callbacks.

 # MD4C Readme